TheSeeker713/thes33k3r/documents/devlog.md

 - Conditional rendering: `{isAfterTargetTime ? <MovieScreen /> : <CRTOverlay />}`

 **Why This Matters:**
-This creates a **live ARG event**.
+This creates a **live EARTIX event**.
 Players who are online at the exact moment witness the transformation happen in real-time.
 Those who visit later see the new state.
 The countdown in the Navbar now has tangible meaning—December 12th isn't just a date, it's when the transmission fundamentally changes.

 ---

-### December 11, 2025 - 10:45 AM (10:45:00)
+### [December 11th, 2025] [10:45 AM MT] (10:45:00 AM MT)
 **Transmission Compression & Room Asset Policy**

 **Video Compression:**